ellakoa/postcard-poem/content/posts/white-horses.md

   The other day they were full of rage
   The rage of a storm that wouldn't conform.

-  Across the dunes, pebbles were flung
-  Sand grains raced and chased and stung
-  Tall spiky marram grass held on fast as the dunescape was recast.

   Outside the bay white horses paced waiting for the tide, to race, as the